PEXANE2/azure-docs.tr-tr/articles/azure-monitor/log-query/examples.md

 | render piechart
 ```

-### <a name="top-running-processes"></a>En çok çalışan süreçler
+### <a name="top-running-processes"></a>En iyi çalışan süreçler

-Aşağıdaki örnek, son üç gün içinde en yaygın beş işlem için bir zaman çizgisi gösterir.
+Aşağıdaki örnek, son üç gün içinde en yaygın beş işlem için etkinlik zaman satırını gösterir.

 ```Kusto
 // Find all processes that started in the last three days.
 ID 4688: A new process has been created.